SUSE/cf-usb/README.md

 ## Unamaged USB

-Unmanaged USB provides provides a limited number of features and implments the basic functionality of a Cloud Foundry Service Broker.
+Unmanaged USB provides provides a limited number of features and implements the basic functionality of a Cloud Foundry Service Broker.

 Constraints:
 - it does not provide functionality for upgrading drivers, services, plans, etc.